Prime Minister in the Indian Constitution

 - He/ She can transfer a minister from one Department to another.

-- Prime minister is the Chairman of the cabinet, summons its meetings and presides over them.
-The Prime Minister is also the Chairman of many bodies like Inter-State Council, Nuclear command Authority and many more.
+- The prime minister is the Chairman of the cabinet, summons its meetings and presides over them.
+The Prime Minister is also the Chairman of many bodies like the Inter-State Council, the Nuclear Command Authority and many more.

 - While the resignation of a minister merely creates a vacancy, the resignation or death of the Prime Minister means the end of the Council of Ministers.